HumanityReport.com

 The Extreme Cases[112]

-South Korea rebounded to 0.85 by late 2025 — still the world's lowest[55].
+South Korea's TFR rebounded to 0.80 in 2025 (up from 0.75 in 2024) — still the world's lowest[55].
 Several advanced economies remain near ~1.2.
 On current trajectories, many low-fertility societies face significant population decline by 2100[1].

 No Country Has Reversed It[34]